A Wake-up Call for the Worlds Comatose Data Centers

 Other companies believe they can improve the efficiency of their data centers through the use of hardware.
 Three years ago, global media conglomerate Twentieth Century Fox embarked on a plan to streamline its data center operations.
 Relying on Hewlett-Packards cloud services and converged technology, Fox executives said they lowered the companys operating costs while taking advantage of bigger, faster file transfers to reduce the time it took to send movies and television hits around the world from weeks to minutes.
 Then Fox accelerated those speeds even more with the addition of HPs customizable Moonshot technology, which can put more than 180 servers into a chassis the size of a suitcase.
 The result?
 Fox executives said they reduced the companys data center space by more than 50 percent, its power and cooling expenses by 87 percent and its hardware costs by 57 percent compared with traditional infrastructure.
 "Moonshot is really helping us redefine the data center", says John Herbert, Foxs chief information officer.

 Meanwhile, other companies are simply tightening up management practices.
 AOL, for example, is now a little more than halfway through a five-year plan to streamline its data center operations.
-The centerpiece of its strategy has been to shift away from a system that allowed IT costs to remain a "black box" toward whats known as total business management, which requires examining the efficiency of a companys entire arsenal of servers so its utilization rates and IT costs are transparent to its business leaders.
+The centerpiece of its strategy has been to shift away from a system that allowed IT costs to remain a "hidden box" toward whats known as total business management, which requires examining the efficiency of a companys entire arsenal of servers so its utilization rates and IT costs are transparent to its business leaders.

 Armed with the data, AOL executives purged nearly a quarter of the companys 60,000 physical and virtual servers.
 They replaced two massive data centers in Virginia and California with new ones that use roughly 60 percent less total power.
 And they have been aggressively moving more of the companys computing power to the public cloud, an idea that was not even on the table two years ago.